bogdanvuk/pygears/docs/manual/setup.rst

 - `Pyenv <https://github.com/pyenv/pyenv>`_ - a simple Python version management.
 Pyenv offers a simple way to install specific Python version,
 - `PyGears <https://bogdanvuk.github.io/pygears/>`_ - the PyGears itself,
 - `Verilator <https://www.veripool.org/projects/verilator>`_: an open-source Verilog/SystemVerilog simulator.
 PyGears has built-in support for it,
+- `Emacs <https://www.gnu.org/software/emacs/>`_ with `Spacemacs <http://spacemacs.org/>`_ configuration - an open-source editor that can handle all languages needed for using and extending PyGears (Python, SystemVerilog, Bash, Jinja2). **Caution: very steep learning curve, but highly rewarding once mastered**.
+If you don't feel like investing in learning Spacemacs right now, at minimum you will need an editor that can handle Python, and any one will really do: `PyCharm <https://www.jetbrains.com/pycharm/>`_, `Eclipse with PyDev <http://www.pydev.org/>`_, etc.
 - `GtkWave <http://gtkwave.sourceforge.net/>`_ - an open-source waveform viewer.
 - `SCV <http://www.accellera.org/activities/working-groups/systemc-verification>`_ with `SystemC <https://en.wikipedia.org/wiki/SystemC>`_ - an open-source tool that can be used for constrained random stimulus generation by PyGears,
-- `Emacs <https://www.gnu.org/software/emacs/>`_ with `Spacemacs <http://spacemacs.org/>`_ configuration - an open-source editor that can handle all languages needed for using and extending PyGears (Python, SystemVerilog, Bash, Jinja2).
-Caution: very steep learning curve, but highly rewarding once mastered.